alders/mythtv-stream-hls-dash/README.md

 Required configuration:

 - \$webroot – This is the root of your web server.
+- \$webuser – This is the Apache run user.
 - \$xml – Make sure your
   [Config.xml](https://www.mythtv.org/wiki/Config.xml) is readable by user `apache`.